VidulaB/Meetup/README.md

 # Meetup
 Project: Meetup Planner
          To build a responsive web application that allows the user to establish a meet-up event.
-The goal is to create an app that is a joy to use on both desktop and mobile.
-The application must allow someone to name their event, search for a host location (using a location API like Foursquare), set the capacity of the event, the start and end times, and input a description of the event.
+The goal is to create a user-friendly app readable by screen readers, that is a joy to use on both desktop and mobile.
+The application must allow someone to create a user account, create event(s).

          Source files
          1. index.html